 The Road to Hana is perhaps the most beautiful drive I have ever been on.
 A word to the wise, it is as long as it is beautiful.
-Thankfully as you arrive to the city of Hana, you are greeted with a wonderful surprise: a food truck filled with unbelievably delicious Hawaiian barbeque.
+Thankfully as you arrive in the city of Hana, you are greeted with a wonderful surprise: a food truck filled with unbelievably delicious Hawaiian barbeque.
 Get there early though, because they stop serving when they are out of food… which is usually around 2 p.m.!
 My recommendations: Everything here is good, I loved the barbeque chicken plate.

 Being on a tropical island in the middle of the Pacific Ocean has its perks – and fresh fruits is one of them!
-All along the road you can see unmanned fruit stands (running on the honor system) selling fresh fruit for very cheap prices!
+All along the road, you can see unmanned fruit stands (running on the honor system) selling fresh fruit for very cheap prices!
 My favorites were Lilikoi (Passion Fruit), Apple-Bananas, and Coconuts.

 We just could not get enough of the Ahi tuna around the island, and although I didn’t try it myself, I’m taking my boyfriend’s word for it that Sansei’s Panko Crusted Ahi Tuna Roll was to die for.

 This was our favorite meal of the whole trip.
-This upscale eatery at the Ritz Carlton is where high class meets amazing food.
+This upscale eatery at the Ritz Carlton is where the high class meets amazing food.
 My recommendation would be to pick your favorite appetizers and have the bartender create you a specialty craft cocktail.
 Our favorites were the Tako (cooked octopus), Ahi poke bowl, and the Scallops & Pork Belly Plate.

 Maui Brewing Company is such an enjoyable spot in Kihei.
 You can sit outside and get a great view of the mountains, or get a tour inside!
 The variety of beer is impressive, I enjoyed all of the sour and fruity flavors.
 The staff is also very pleasant and informative, we had a fantastic time here!

 This is the beach right in front of the Ritz-Carlton, and we loved it because it the waves were HUGE (to us at least).
 We had such a blast boogie boarding, body surfing and just getting tossed around by the waves.
-The sand is pleasant to lay on and right above the beach there is showers and a Burger Shack that serves burgers, drinks, milkshakes, and adult milkshakes – yum!
+The sand is pleasant to lay on and right on the beach there are showers and a Burger Shack that serves burgers, drinks, milkshakes, and adult milkshakes – yum!
 It’s a bit more touristy and crowded, but after a week of secluded adventures, we welcomed the familiarity of the Ritz.

 Black Sand Beach

-Black Sand Beach is another stop on the Road to Hana in Waianapanapa, and is marked by it’s unique black sand contrasted against the lush green forest and startling blue waters.
+Black Sand Beach is another stop on the Road to Hana in Waianapanapa and is marked by its unique black sand contrasted against the lush green forest and startling blue waters.
 The black “sand” is actually small pebbles so make sure you are wearing sandals or your feet will hurt like mine did!